Radiology Lead Apron for X-Ray & Radiation Protection

 During X-ray and fluoroscopy procedures, scattered radiation may be produced when the primary X-ray beam interacts with the patient or surrounding surfaces.
 Healthcare professionals standing near the procedure area may receive repeated low-level exposure if proper protection is not used.

 A good quality radiology lead apron helps reduce occupational exposure and supports safer working conditions.
-For doctors and technicians who work regularly around X-ray equipment, choosing the right lead apron is not just a comfort decision; it is a long-term safety decision.
+For doctors and technicians who work regularly around X-ray equipment, choosing the right lead apron is a long-term safety decision.

 Lead Equivalency Options